Removing an old tub drain can be a daunting task.

 I used my monkey wrench.

-Applying steady pressure, I started to twist.
+Applying steady pressure, It started to give.

 It was tough going there for a minute,